 When doctors, engineers, or politicians address problems such as poor public health in central Appalachia, urban blight in Detroit, or the faltering power grid in Puerto Rico, they need both their technical skill and public support to effect change.
 Yet data and figures alone rarely get that job done.
 A compelling narrative about someone’s actual, lived experience can have enormous power in fostering empathy and motivating a demand for solutions.

 Likewise, innovation across fields hinges on moving beyond accepted or established ways of looking at the world.
 To formulate new approaches to existing problems, professionals must access and synthesize numerous perspectives about prior efforts and previous solutions.
 To anticipate future problems before they become unmanageable, specialists must possess a vast vantage point and an imagination informed by the knowledge of others.

 In CTY’s Institute for Advanced Critical and Cultural Studies, students engage a diverse range of voices, arguments, and discussions.
 They process and challenge who we are as nations and people.
 They come to better understand how we got here, and envision where we might be going.

 Dickinson College, which also hosts a CTY Intensive Studies program site, is a nationally recognized, private liberal-arts institution in Carlisle, Pa., just outside the state capital of Harrisburg, that is known for its innovative curriculum, global mindset, and commitment to sustainability.
 The 144-acre campus features a mix of renovated 19th-century limestone buildings, and is within walking distance to a vibrant downtown.
 All academic and residential rooms are air conditioned.
-Approximately 340 students and 85 staff are expected to attend each session.
+Approximately 80 students and 20 staff are expected to attend the institute each session.